Meghshyams/chromextensition-/README.md

 # The Chrome Browser Extension for Website

-> Can navigate the your website easily
+> Can navigate to your website easily

 > This app can let your web users to track your web social page easily